-- 1. The deputies will escort all inmates out of the facility in an orderly manner into the vehicle sally-port.
-The Bailiffs will be used as needed to assist (as we can no longer secure the bus sally-port behind the large buses and the security shields do not work for the new buses). - 2.
-The Control Room Deputy will make a final check of the entire facility before exiting and securing the facility. - 3.
-Once the inmates are secured on the bus or van, a count will be conducted to ensure all are accounted for. - 4.
+- 1. - 2.
+The Control Room Deputy will make a final check of the entire facility before exiting and securing the facility. - 3. - 4.
 As soon as the count is verified, all inmates will be transported to the Main Jail, if necessary.